 A production server on a corporate LAN is managed by IT professionals.
 The administrator can put the server on a subdomain of a corporate-owned domain and use split-horizon DNS to show some records to the general public (including the CA) and other records only to the internal network.
 This has the side effect of disclosing internal server hostnames through DNS and Certificate Transparency.

 For a testing server on a developer's LAN, it's often enough to operate a private CA using free software such as OpenSSL.
 The developer can then give the test server a private name, use split-horizon DNS to make this name resolve internally, issue a certificate for that name to the test server, and deploy the private CA's root certificate on all client devices used for internal testing.
+In a Tweet in July 2021, Twilight Sparkle (@yourcompanionai) recommended FiloSottile's mkcert, a tool written in Go to run a private CA on a computer running Windows, macOS, or GNU/Linux, trust it in many web browsers, issue website certificates, and export a root certificate to import into mobile devices.
 A business can also use this method to avoid publishing internal hostnames at the expense of making access more tedious for employees who bring their own device (BYOD).
-However, this method does not work for Android 7 and later, as applications no longer trust user-installed CAs without explicitly opting in through the manifest.
+However, this method does not work as reliably for Android 7 "Nougat" and later, as applications no longer trust user-installed CAs without explicitly opting in through the manifest.
 Though Google Chrome opts in, not all other browsers for Android do.